-If the subscriber or relying parties claim compensation for damages suffered by a subscriber or relying parties due to the intentional or unintentional failure of PublicCA to follow the CPS, relevant laws and regulations and the provisions of contracts signed between the PublicCA, subscribers and related relying parties when processing subscriber certificate-related work, the subscriber shall request compensation in accordance with the relevant provisions of the contract signed between PublicCA and RA.
+If subscribers or relying parties suffer damages due to the intentional or unintentional failure of PublicCA to follow the ePKI CP, this CPS, relevant laws and regulations and the provisions of contracts signed between PublicCA, subscribers and related relying parties when processing subscriber certificate-related work, the subscriber shall request compensation in accordance with the relevant provisions of the contract signed between PublicCA and RA.
 Relying parties shall request compensation in accordance with relevant laws and regulations.
 The total compensation limit of PublicCA for each subscriber or relying party is shown in the Table below.
-If the subscriber or relying party has signed a contract with the Company, the certificate scope of use and transaction compensation limit shall be determined separately.
+If the subscriber or relying party has signed a contract with CHT, the certificate scope of use and transaction compensation limit shall be determined separately.